 Second version, updated for the 2018 Review.
 See change notes.

-There's a concept which many LessWrong essays have pointed at it (honestly, the entire sequences are getting at).
+There's a concept which many LessWrong essays have pointed at it (indeed, I think the entire sequences are exploring).
 But I don't think there's a single post really spelling it out explicitly:

 You might want to become a more robust, coherent agent.

-This is related to instrumental rationality, but I don’t think they’re identical.
+This is related to being instrumentally rational, but I don’t think they’re identical.
 If your goals are simple and well-understood, and you're interfacing in a social domain with clear rules, and/or you’re operating in domains that the ancestral environment would have reasonably prepared you for… the most instrumentally rational thing might be to just follow your instincts or common folk-wisdom.

 But instinct and common wisdom often aren’t enough, such as when...